 A major in Physics is an excellent preparation for careers in engineering, medicine, business, computer science, law, industrial management, and teaching.
 Sufficient flexibility exists in the major program to suit the needs and goals of the individual.

-For off-campus research opportunities in Physics, see the Oak Ridge Science Semester described at https://www.denison.edu/academics/oak-ridge.
+For off-campus research opportunities in Physics, see the Oak Ridge Science Semester described at http://www.denison.edu/academics/oak-ridge.

 A student who wants to major or minor in Physics, or minor in Astronomy, should consult with a member of the Department as soon as possible.
 The requirements for the major in Physics include Physics courses, Math courses, and the comprehensive experience, as discussed below: (Students who have taken PHYS 121 - General Physics I and PHYS 122 - General Physics II should consult with the chair about Physics course requirements.)

 Students preparing for graduate work in Physics, Astronomy, or related fields are advised to elect the B.S. degree in Physics.
 Additional courses taken in other science departments (Biology, Chemistry, Computer Science, Geosciences, Math) are desirable.

 A minor program in Physics is designed to be flexible and complement the student's major program.
 The student, in consultation with the Physics and Astronomy Department, will develop a minor program that will broaden and enhance both the liberal arts experience and the student's major program.
 The minor shall include:

 |PHYS 126||Principles of Physics II|

 |MATH 135||Single Variable Calculus|